fiktedu/mkqr/API/docs/Classes/class_m_k_q_r_1_1_validator.md

 ---
 title: MKQR::Validator
 summary: This class contains functions that validate parameters.
-Please don't make it static or singleton, keep all functions const and refrain from using member variables.
+Please don't make it static or singleton and keep all functions const, inlined by default ;)

 ---